-A lifelong artist, Eric graduated with a BFA from the University of Illinois in Champaign-Urbana.
-He began his painting career in Chicago as he worked as an art director in advertising.
+A lifelong artist, Eric graduated with a BFA from the University of Illinois at Urbana-Champaign.
+He began his career in Chicago while working as an advertising art director.
 This experience cemented his interest in universal and iconic imagery.
-American Pop Art, Realism and Cinematography were and continue to be important influences.
+He works in oil and charcoal and is known as a West Coast Realist.
+Important influences include Pop Art, American Realism and Cinematography.

 California artist Eric Nash creates expansive nighttime paintings of urban sprawl coined "California noir."
 At once romantic and ominous, his mysterious landscapes are moody yet promising, with the glow and hum of vast expanses of city lights hugging the horizon in the pitch-black sky.
 Nash is well-known for his realistic paintings of highway signs imbued with narratives of the places they announce.
 His large nocturnal works are reduced to the essential elements of land and light.